World’s End Sri Lanka – Hotels & Hikes on Horton Plains

 World’s End Sri Lanka – For a Muslim town, there are several Hindu temples

-At 1,431 meters (4,695 ft) above sea level, Haputale has a much cooler climate than its surroundings.
-The area is surrounded by hills covered with clouds and tea plantations.
+At 1,431 meters (4,695 ft) above sea level, Haputale has a much cooler climate than adjacent districts.
+The area is surrounded by cloud-covered hills and tea plantations.

 World’s End Sri Lanka – View from Haputale